grazie2017/Discord-PokeSniper/README.md

 # Updates

-Version 2.4 is out with major updates!
+Version 3 is out with major updates!

-See changelog below.
+See changelog below until v3.5
+V3 changlog TBD .

 # About Discord PokeSniper (DPS)

-99% of the code of <B>CandyBuns</B> has been changed by me, and a lot more code has been added by me.

-Also, the <B>Discord PokeSniper</B> is with GUI and <B>easy to use!</B>

-Enjoy :)
+TBD
 ---------------------------------------------------------------

 <B><h1>Please make a donation if you can afford to</h1></B>